charberg/CSA/documentation/README.txt

 within the pages folder.
 At this point the user will be asked to specify his/her program, the year they've completed, whether or not they are on or off pattern, and what term they which to generate a schedule for.
 From here the page sends all this information to the server.php file located within the php folder.
 The server will take this information and do one of 2 things:
-1) If the User specified on-patter, then it will generate a list of schedules for the specified term using a OnScheduleCourseCalculator object, and send this list of schedules along with the other information specified to the my_schedule.php page located in the pages folder.
+1) If the User specified on-pattern, then it will generate a list of schedules for the specified term using a OnScheduleCourseCalculator object, and send this list of schedules along with the other information specified to the my_schedule.php page located in the pages folder.
 2) If the User specified off-pattern, the server will re-direct the user to the Off_Schedule_Courses.php page inside th pages folder.
 From here the user will specify which courses were previously completed and send this information back to the server.php.